janaeF/Software-Design-Specification/README.md

 # Software-Design-Specification
-This is my commit to gitHub
+Hello!
+This is my gitHub submittal with the portions that I completed for the Software Design assignment :)